-Parents have access to the portfolios which are stored in the classroom.
-They are encouraged to contribute through the use of home/school books, in which parents share achievements from home.
+Parents have access to the children's books which are stored in the classroom.
+They are encouraged to contribute through the use of wow cards, in which parents share achievements from home.

 On entry to Reception we carry out baseline assessments for each child.
 Throughout the Early Years the class teacher submits termly assessment data to the head teacher showing each child's development across the seven areas of learning.
 At the end of Reception the class teacher assesses each child against the 17 Early Learning Goals (ELGs) and comments on whether their development within each ELG is either 'emerging', 'expected' or 'exceeding'.
 This information is also communicated to parents in the Reception child's end of year report.
+A report on the characteristics of effective learning is also shared with parents.